-In addition to its environmental dimension, the 2012 OECD Recommendation on Common Approaches sets out principles for undertaking social due diligence.
+In addition to its environmental dimension, the OECD Recommendation on Common Approaches has, since 2012, set out principles for undertaking social due diligence.
 It covers key potential project-related social impacts including on labour and working conditions (e.g. fair treatment, discrimination, freedom of association, collective bargaining, workers' accommodation), community health, safety and security (e.g. community exposure to disease, use of security personnel), land acquisition and involuntary resettlement (e.g. physical displacement, economic displacement), adequate engagement with affected communities (e.g. informed consultation and participation process, grievance mechanism), indigenous peoples (e.g. free, prior and informed consent process), cultural heritage.
 It also covers key project-related human rights impacts, including forced labour, child labour, gender issues and life-threatening occupational health and safety situations.
 Particular attention is paid to vulnerable groups.

 The reported due diligence practices of EU ECAs are similar to those for environmental risks.
-All twenty reporting Member States providing official support indicate compliance with the social and human right dimension of the OECD Recommendation on Common Approaches, and that it forms an integral part of their decision-making, due diligence, and risk management systems.
+All twenty reporting Member States providing official support indicate compliance with the social and human rights dimension of the OECD Recommendation on Common Approaches, and that it forms an integral part of their decision-making, due diligence, and risk management systems.
 All confirmed they have screened all applications with the aim to identify whether a social and human rights review should be carried out.
 They reported that an ESIA was carried out for all Category A applications.
 For Category B applications, they reported that applicants always provided sufficient information to address the relevant impacts of the project.
 Before taking a decision to provide official support for Category A or B projects having a potential adverse social and human rights impact, Member States report that their ECAs always evaluated the information resulting from screening and review, similarly as for environmental risks.

-Member States did not report situations of permanent non-compliance in their social and human rights due diligence processes.
-Although one EU ECA developed a grievance mechanism on its website in 2021, not all ECAs had, in 2021, a participative consultation process and a grievance mechanism for affected communities.
+Member States did not report situations of permanent non-compliance in 2022 in their social and human rights due diligence processes.
+One ECA reported having faced situations of deviations from agreed actions and international standards during the monitoring phase of certain transactions and having put in place measures on a case-by-case basis.

+Not all EU ECAs yet had a participative consultation process or a grievance mechanism for affected communities, though most have one in place.
 This does not mean no consultation exists, as project sponsors can be requested to put mechanisms in place regardless of ECA involvement, but it is an area for improvement.
+The Member States that have a grievance mechanism in place at the level of their ECA did not report to the Commission any complaint in their Annual Activity Reports for 2022.